-At the time of writing (December 2017), confidence in the creative jobs market is the best it has been for the last four to five years.
+At the time of writing (July 2018), confidence in the digital & creative jobs market is the best it has been for the last four to five years.
 However, while the number of people placed in permanent roles has continued to increase, the availability of suitably qualified staff is continuing to fall.
 The UK jobs market suffered a dramatic free-fall in July 2016, with permanent hiring dropping to levels not seen since the recession of 2009.
 Demand for people, in particular at account management level in PR, integrated and digital agencies continues to rise, but the sharp fall in placements suggests people are still very cautious about moving.

 The record-high employment rate and on-going skill shortages have made it difficult for employers to find suitable candidates for the roles available in the past, and this remains the case.
 We’re now seeing the added problem of individuals deciding to stay put rather than change jobs in the current environment.